 Invasive aquatic nuisance species pose a major threat to aquatic ecosystems worldwide.
 Within Illinois, the man-made Chicago Sanitary & Ship Canal (CSSC), constructed in the early 1900s, provided an unnatural portal for invasive species dispersal between the geologically separated Mississippi River and Great Lakes drainage basins.
 In 2002, in an effort to curtail the spread of invasive species between the two basins, the U.S. Army Corps of Engineers (USACE), constructed a dispersal barrier system within the CSSC.
-The primary objective of the barrier system when initiated was to stop the dispersal of the invasive Round Goby into the Mississippi River basin; however, once the project was completed, it was found that the Round Goby had already surpassed the barrier.
+The primary objective of the barrier system was to stop the dispersal of the invasive Round Goby into the Mississippi River basin; however, the Round Goby had surpassed the barrier before its completion.
 Since then, a new threat to the Great Lakes from the Mississippi River basin has become the primary objective of the dispersal barrier system.
 Invasive Asian carps, including Bighead Carp (Hypophthalmichthys nobilis) and Silver Carp (H. molitrix) have been steadily dispersing upstream through the Mississippi, Illinois, and Des Plaines rivers.
 Their potential dispersal through the dispersal barrier system within the CSSC poses a potential threat to the Great Lakes ecosystem.